This post may contain affiliate links. Please see my disclosure policy for more details.

 With magnificent sunken gardens, a shockingly blue lake and majestic cave formations, you’ll find plenty to fill a couple of days or more in the second most-populated city in South Australia.

-I spent two nights checking out this unique area before hitting the Great Ocean Road.
+After camping in Coorong National Park and exploring the salt lakes, I spent two nights checking out this unique city before hitting the Great Ocean Road.
 Here are my top five recommended Mount Gambier attractions.

 Pin it for Later!